ample/gatsby-starter-ample/README.md

 - Setup Contentful space.
 - Set environment variables.
 (See `plugins/gatsby-ample-importer` for more info.)
 - Uncomment `gatsby-ample-importer` config in `gatsby-config.js`.
+- Change `File` declarations in `schema.yml` to `RemoteFile` for fields whose assets will be coming from the remote source.

 ## Alias Imports